HyperTag/documentation/src/content/cloud-destinations/firebase.md

 pod 'Firebase/DynamicLinks'
 ```

-#### Conversion Tracking and Adwords Conversions
+#### Conversion Tracking and AdWords Conversions

-Firebase is now Google’s recommended method for reporting conversions to Adwords!
+Firebase is now Google’s recommended method for reporting conversions to AdWords!
 To do so, simply track the conversion events as you normally would with the mobile library and it will will send them through to Firebase!
-Follow [this documentation from Firebase to set up your conversions in Firebase and to have them forwarded to Adwords](https://firebase.google.com/docs/adwords/).
+Follow [this documentation from Firebase to set up your conversions in Firebase and to have them forwarded to AdWords](https://firebase.google.com/docs/adwords/).

 #### Troubleshooting